ChannMyaeAung/MyLearningNotes/Data Structures & Algorithms/DSA_With_C.md

    - Each node contains a certain number of keys.
    - Keys within a node are stored in a sorted manner.
    - The number of keys in a node is between ⎡m/2⎤ - 1 and m - 1.
+     - Let's say m is 4, so the minimum key a node must have is [4/2] - 1 = 1 and the maximum key a node can have is 4 - 1 = 3.
+Hence, the number of keys a node can have is between 1 and 3.
 4. **Children:**
    - A non-leaf node with `k` keys has `k + 1` children.
    - Children pointers are arranged such that all keys in the `i`-th child are between the `i-1`-th and `i`-th key in the node.

+     - Let's say we have a node with 3 keys which will have 4 children (leaves).

+     ```css
+     			[10, 20, 30]

+     		/    |        |         \
+       [x < 10] [10<x<20] [20<x<30]  [x > 30]
+     ```

+     - The left most child will have value less than the left most value of its parent.
+     - The middle left child will have value between the left most value and the middle value of its parent.
+     - The middle right child will have value between the middle value and the right most value of its parent.
+     - The right most child will have value greater than the right most value of its parent.

 - A B-tree is a generalization of a 2–3 tree where each node has between `M/2`and `M − 1` children, where `M` is some large constant chosen so that a node (including up to M − 1 pointers and up to M − 2 keys) will just fit inside a single block.
 - When a node would otherwise end up with `M` children, it splits into two nodes with M/2 children each, and **moves its middle key up into its parent**.

+  - ```css
+    [10, 20, 30, 40, 50]
+    ```
+  - Let's say the maximum key a node can have is 4.
+  - ```css
+    	[30]
+     /       \
+    [10.
+20]  [40, 50]
+    ```
+  - The middle key will becomes the root.
+If there is a root already there, the value will be merge to that root.

 - As in 2–3 trees this may **eventually require the root to split and a new root to be created**; in practice, M is often large enough that a small fixed height is enough to span as much data as the storage system is capable of holding.
-- Searches in B-trees require looking through log<sub>M</sub> n nodes, at a cost of O(M ) time per node.
+- Searches in B-trees require looking through log<sub>M</sub> n nodes, at a cost of O(M) time per node.
 If M is a constant the total time is asymptotically O(log n).
 - But the reason for using B-trees is that the O(M) cost of reading a block is trivial compare to the much larger constant time to find the block on the disk; and so it is better to minimize the number of disk accesses (by making M large) than reduce the CPU time.

 ### Advantages of B-Trees